 Data breaches are the stuff of nightmares.
 They can expose client data, potentially putting them at risk of identity theft.
 They can also expose the company’s sensitive information, spilling your trade secrets and intellectual property all over the internet.

-According to IBM’s Cost of a Data Breach Report 2023, 5% of the breaches studied exploited unpatched vulnerabilities, resulting in an average cost of $4.17 million.
-But a study by the Ponemon Institute provides a far more cringe-inducing statistic, noting that 60% of data breach victims cite an unpatched vulnerability.
+According to IBM’s Cost of a Data Breach Report 2025, breaches that exploited vulnerabilities had an average cost of $4.24 million.
+A study by the Ponemon Institute provides a far more cringe-inducing statistic: 60% of data breach victims cite an unpatched vulnerability.

 The famous 2017 Equifax data breach was attributed to the company’s failure to patch a known vulnerability in the open-source framework Apache Struts.
 According to the FTC, the incident exposed personal data related to 147 million people and resulted in a settlement of up to $425 million.